RawanMourad/Dog-Breed-Classification-using-Pretrained-Image-Classifiers/README.md

 ## Contact

-If you have any questions, suggestions, or would like to connect, feel free to reach out to me on LinkedIn [insert LinkedIn profile link].
+If you have any questions, suggestions, or would like to connect, feel free to reach out to me on LinkedIn: linkedin.com/in/rawan-mourad-058b7b243.